 Barbara is survived by her 7 children- Shari Anderson of Zumbrota, MN; Linda VanSickle of Oronoco, MN; Steve Hatcher of Biloxi, MS; Roger Scott Hatcher, Toni Kay Mangskau (George Romano), Travis Lee Hatcher and Billy Joe Hatcher (Jolene Erickson) all of Rochester, MN; 10 grandchildren- Brandon Anderson, Kristy (Jeff) Vomhof, Nicholas Mangskau, Jason Harley VanSickle, Valerie Jeanne Mangskau, Cody VanSickle, Zachary Ryan Hatcher, Corey Gryzbowski, Nicole "Nikki" Gryzbowski, and Travis Dakota Hatcher; 16 great grandchildren- Gunner, Logan, Kaitlyn, Emily, Ryan, Alyssa, Tyler, Jayce, Justice, Grace Liberty, Faith, Michael, Aarayia, Nigel, Frank and Gianni; 1 brother- Larry (Mattie) Peterson of Fort Walton Beach, FL and nieces and nephews.
 She was preceded in death by her husband, parents, sister, son-in-law- Bruce Harley VanSickle and a nephew- Greg Hatcher.

-A time of visitation will take place from 5:00 p.m. to 6:00 p.m. followed by a time of remembrance from 6:00 p.m. to 7:00 p.m. on Thursday, June 10th, 2021, at Christ United Methodist Church (400 Fifth Avenue S.W.) in Rochester, MN.
-Burial with her husband- Ronald, will take place at the Minnesota State Veterans Cemetery in Preston, MN. on June 11th, 2021, at 1:00 p.m.
-A private family service will take place in September of 2021 in Gothenburg, NE., for some of her remains to be interned with her parents and sister.
+Burial of some of her cremains with her husband- Ronald, took place at the Minnesota State Veterans Cemetery in Preston, MN. on June 11th, 2021, at 1:00 p.m.
+In keeping with her wishes some of her cremations will be interned with her parents and sister in Gothenburg Cemetery.
 The family suggests memorials to PossAbilities of Rochester, MN. or the International Waldenstrom's Macroglobulinemia Foundation (IWMF).
 Condolences and memories of Barbara are welcome at www.griffin-gray.com

 To send flowers to the family or plant a tree in memory of Barbara J. Hatcher, please visit our floral store.